-Returning campers can use their 4-H camp bag from previous years.
+If you have a returning camper, please pack your camper's belongings into their 4-H camp bag from previous years.
 Returning campers who need a new bag can order a new bag at check-in.
 The cost is \$25.
-Campers who receive a new bag can return their bag at the end of camp and receive a \$25 refund.